django-admin-bootstrapped/django-admin-bootstrapped/README.rst

 -------------

 For a full bootstrap3 experience you may want to use a custom renderer for the fields.
-There's a django-bootstrap3 based one available in tree: after installing django-bootstrap3 you have to add:
+There's one available in tree that requires the ``django-bootstrap3`` application installed.
+You have to add to your project settings file:
 ::

     DAB_FIELD_RENDERER = 'django_admin_bootstrapped.renderers.BootstrapFieldRenderer'

-`Messages <http://docs.djangoproject.com/en/dev/ref/contrib/messages>`__ will have ``alert-info`` tag by default, so you may want to add Bootstrap 3 tags for different message levels to make them styled appropriately:
+`Messages <http://docs.djangoproject.com/en/dev/ref/contrib/messages>`__ will have ``alert-info`` tag by default, so you may want to add Bootstrap 3 tags for different message levels to make them styled appropriately.
+Add to your project settings file:
 ::

     from django.contrib import messages